Boston Women's Workforce Council

 - Pam Randhawa, CEO & Founder, Empiriko

-- Bob Rivers, President, Chief Operating Officer, Eastern Bank
+- Bob Rivers, President & CEO, Eastern Bank

 - Micho Spring, President, New England, Weber Shandwick

 - Kimberly Steimle Vaughan, Chief Marketing Officer and Chief People Officer, Suffolk Construction Company Inc.

 - Jeff Swartz, New England U.S. Private Wealth Management Regional Manager & Boston Complex Manager, Morgan Stanley

 - Raquel Webster, Senior Counsel, National Grid

-- Beth Williams, CEO and President, Roxbury Technology Corp
+- Beth Williams, President & CEO, Roxbury Technology Corp.

 The Boston Women's Workforce Council honors a select number of persons who have contributed in a variety of ways to the growth and development of the council over many years.